 The EICV3 survey asked users of all levels of the education system questions about their satisfaction with the education services received.
 Although on a self-perceived basis, these questions allow for a review of the progress observed in the level of satisfaction of users.

 Figure 7.5 below presents these results by district.
-Across all Muhanga district, 85% of the users of education services in 2010-11 were satisfied with these services.
-However, this is slightly above the national level for users' satisfaction (82%).
+Across all Rusizi district, 84.8% of the users of education services in 2010-11, were satisfied with these services.
+This is above the national level of users' satisfaction (82%).